Record of School Achievement – appeals against grades for Stage 5 and Stage 6 courses

 Students wishing to appeal against the grade(s) in any subject awarded to them by the school should submit a written appeal, together with evidence, to their principal.

 In order to be successful in such appeals, students would need to substantiate that the grade(s) awarded in the course(s) was inconsistent with the progressive reporting from the school.
-If the appeal is upheld, the principal should send notification of the new grade(s) to the NSW Education Standards Authority (NESA).
+If the appeal is upheld, the principal should send notification of the new grade(s) to NESA.

 Where possible, all reviews of the grade(s) awarded in any subject should be resolved within the school.
 However, provision has been made for subsequent appeals to NESA.